Topics: Programs and Degrees | Accreditation | Career Planning

 11. How do I decide which school to attend?

 There are many factors that will impact your decision, including the mission and size of the college or university, faculty qualifications, geographic location, cost, degree awarded, length of the program, and program outcomes.
 The list of accredited programs will include links to the program's Web page and telephone numbers for each program.
 You may wish to contact the program in which you are interested to inquire about the success of program graduates on the national certification examination, job placement rates, employer satisfaction with program graduates, and graduate satisfaction with the program.
-(Note that all ACOTE-accredited programs are required to make 3-year national certification exam results of their OT or OTA program graduates readily available to the public in at least one publication or Web page.)
+National certification exam results of OT and OTA programs are available on the National Board for Certification in Occupational Therapy (NBCOT) School Performance website.

 12. AOTA’s program listing indicates that the program I am attending is on Probation.
 Why was my program placed on Probation?